Low-Cost Country Sourcing 101: Benefits, Risks & Best Practices

 4. Market expansion opportunities – Sourcing in a country may also open access to that local market or neighbouring regions.

-5. Risk diversification – Spreading sourcing across geographies can reduce dependence on a single high-cost country or region.
+5. Risk diversification – Spreading sourcing across geographies can reduce dependence on a single country or region.
+See how the China +1 strategy applies this in practice.

 Strategic value beyond cost